List of Frasier characters: Frederick Crane

-Frederick Gaylord Crane (born October 1989; played by twins Christopher and Kevin Graves in Cheers, Luke Tarsitano in 1995, Trevor Einhorn from 1996 to 2003, and Jack Cutmore-Scott in 2023) is the son of Frasier and Lilith Sternin.
+Frederick Gaylord Crane (born October 1989; played by twins Christopher and Kevin Graves in Cheers, Luke Tarsitano in 1995, Trevor Einhorn from 1996 to 2003, and Jack Cutmore-Scott from 2023 to 2024) is the son of Frasier and Lilith Sternin.
 "Freddy" was born in the Cheers episode "The Stork Brings A Crane"; he appears in several episodes throughout the show's run.
 In the episode "Breaking In Is Hard to Do", which aired a year after his birth episode, he speaks his first word: "Norm!"
 He lives with his mother in Boston but often comes to visit Frasier in Seattle on the holidays.
 Through his mother, he is Jewish; his bar mitzvah was most notable for his mother's emotional breakdown and his father's ill-advised attempt to make a speech in Hebrew (but in fact in Klingon) (as seen in the tenth-season episode "Star Mitzvah", which reveals Freddy's middle name, Gaylord).
 In his first appearance, he has Lilith's hair color, but when he returns, he has Frasier's.

 Frederick was born during Cheers eighth-season episode "The Stork Brings a Crane".
 He was delivered in a taxicab while Lilith was on her way home from the hospital after an episode of false labor.
 Lilith tolerated the pain by biting down on one of the cab driver's fuzzy dice.
 Initially, his personality is very undeveloped since he is just a small child.
 In early seasons, he is portrayed as having numerous rather debilitating allergies and being rather inexpert when faced with a number of more or less mundane social situations (as seen in the fourth-season episode "A Lilith Thanksgiving").
 He is known to be intelligent, achieving high academic scores, and is accepted to the Marbury Academy, an exclusive Boston private school.
 In addition to his intelligence, he shares several family traits, including a talent for chess and his mother's talent at Machiavellian scheming based on an understanding of behaviorist psychology.
 He shares his Uncle Niles's lack of coordination and his spelling skill, becoming one of the two final contestants on the National Spelling Championship.
 As he gets older, more traits begin to develop.
 At around seven, he develops a crush on Daphne, much to Niles's jealousy.
 As he gets older, he begins to get somewhat spoiled and surly and enjoys Frasier's company less and less, prompting Frasier to fear a growing generation gap, particularly when Freddy becomes a goth, but father and son are able to bond over their mutual bad luck with the opposite gender.
 At the end of the series, he is 15 years old.